beckym223/manual_work/E6_long_edited.md

-tions are not always congruent with reality: the Federal German Republic is highly un- ified, despite the efforts of the occupation powers after World War II to spread politi-  21f the intrusiveness of goods is less than that of  corporations from abroad, it is perhaps anomalous that  the standard of friendly international dealings exem-  plified in treaties of Friendship, Commerce, and Naviga-  tion is less hospitable for goods than for corporations.
-Foreign corporations in theory are given national treat- ment; goods only that of the most-favored nation.
-In  practice, many countries ignore the commitment to na-  tional treatment and discriminate both against foreign corporations as a class, and among those of different nationality.
+tions are not always congruent with reality: the Federal German Republic is highly un- ified, despite the efforts of the occupation powers after World War II to spread politi-

 ### ---Economics-1986-0-08.txt---